eccelm/nc-news-backend/__notes/extras.md

 - Add in VIEWS !
 'A View, in the context of a Model View Controller (MVC) architecture, is a software class that contains a template and data form and produces a response for the browser.
 It receives data from the Controller of the MVC and packages it and presents it to the browser for display' https://github.com/expressjs/express/tree/master/examples/mvc/views

-- Does a valid search with no results come under error handling ? should it 400 ?? maybe 417 Expectations not met?
-  418 I'm a teapot?

-- Improve the Date Formatter to a more readable form with .toUTCString or .toLocaleString (also Date and Time similarly)
+- Ignore below leave formatting to front end / find Knex workaround for toLocaleString() Improve the Date Formatter to a more readable form with .toUTCString or .toLocaleString (also Date and Time similarly)

 - Array destructuring?